Saving Yourself From Unnecessary Complications After a Georgia DUI Arrest:

 - Secure your documents: Our simple advice is to make a photocopy of everything you have been provided, and then place the originals in a Ziploc bag.
 You will need these documents later, and your Georgia DUI Attorney needs legible copies.
 I cannot tell you how many times I have been hired by someone who has either lost or destroyed his or her court-related paperwork.
 When documents are lost, you are at risk for missing a court date or filing deadline.

 - Secure your job: Your employer may be more concerned about your arrest than you realize.
 He or she may be worried that someone arrested for DUI may miss additional time at work or may even lose their transportation to work.
 Make sure you speak to you employer and alleviate any of your employer's concerns.
 Most of our clients will not miss additional work or lose their transportation for a first-time DUI arrest in Georgia.

 - Begin researching lawyers: There are many online avenues where you can research the best Georgia DUI Attorney.
 Once you narrow your search begin interviewing prospective attorneys.
 Remember, the best Georgia DUI Lawyers schedule their court appearances several weeks in advance.
 You will lose the chance to hire the attorney of your choice if you wait until the last moment to call.

-- Make sure a 30-day letter is filed: You only have thirty business days to file an appeal with the Georgia Department of Driver Services.
+- Make sure a 30-day letter is filed: You only have thirty calendar days to file an appeal with the Georgia Department of Driver Services.
 If this deadline is missed, you may lose your driver's license for up to a year.
 Your Georgia DUI Lawyer will file it for you.
 For more information on Georgia ALS hearings, view that section of our website.

 Following these simple rules will make sure you get the best possible outcome in your case.
 If we can help, call us seven days a week.